This section was written by Leandro Cabo from rhcplivearchive.com

 • The Slaughter

-John recorded acoustic versions of the songs from the album to be specifically released on his official website in March 2004, as an alternative to fans that prefer a more raw, stripped down sound.
+John did an acoustic versions of the album to be specifically released on his official website in March 2004, as an alternative to fans that prefer a more raw, stripped down sound.
 Recorded directly into a mini-disc recorder in his living room.

 DEMO SESSIONS FOR 2004 ALBUMS